 Realising at an early age (30) that he wasn't cut out for an office job, Peter chose acting as a means of avoiding his engineering past.
 To everyone's surprise, this proved to be a successful change and there followed 30 years as a professional Australian actor and voice artist.
 In 2008 he came to Prague with the idea of staying for one year.
 Mother Prague got her claws into him and since then he has been living in Prague, working in English language theatre, film, and sometimes TV.
 He maintains his voice career with occasional studio work around the city and also via the internet and a home studio.
 Working with CET and being a small part of the whole Cimrman phenomena has been an enduring privilege and pleasure.

-Curt grew up on a small farm near Carthage, South Dakota, After graduating from high school he joined the United States Air Force , before becoming a professional student for many years, eventually completing Masters degrees in English Lit and Theatre.
-He taught English and writing at universities in Kyoto, Japan, where he also studied Aikido.
-He then spent time as a scuba instructor for dive shops in southern Thailand and can hold his breath for 20 seconds.
+Curt grew up on a small farm near Carthage, South Dakota, USA.
+After graduating from high school he joined the United States Air Force , before becoming a professional student for many years, eventually completing Masters degrees in English Lit and Theatre.
+He taught English and writing at universities in Kyoto, Japan, where he also studied Aikido and learned how to fall down in 16 different directions.
+He then spent time as a scuba instructor in southern Thailand and can hold his breath for 20 seconds.
 In Prague he's worked with various English language theatre companies over the years including Blood Love & Rhetoric, Bear Theatre, Prague Shakespeare Company, and Eesk Theatre Company.
-Film work includes appearances in Soloman Kane, Babylon AD, Narnia Prince Caspian, The Poisoner's Handbook and most recently Jo Jo Rabbit.
-He is honoured and privileged to perform with the Cimrman English Theatre the acclaimed and venerable plays of Jára Cimrman.
+Film work includes appearances in Jo Jo Rabbit, Knightfall, The Chronicles of Narnia: Prince Caspian, and Babylon AD.
+He is honored and privileged to perform with Cimrman English Theatre the acclaimed and venerable plays of Jára Cimrman.

 Michael is a English and German speaking actor, based in Prague.
 His recent Czech premiere in Chata na Prodej is his biggest film role thus far, and alongside performing Cimrman's works, one of his proudest moments.
 He has also portrayed Sir Arthur Conan Doyle in the German series Charité, worked with Toni Collette on Unlocked, has had great fun fighting Emily Hampshire in 12 Monkeys, being a Roman in Britannia, and an undercover agent in Crossing Lines.
 Having had a taste of screen fighting and experience in stage combat, he decided to set up a series of fighting workshops for him and his fellow actors in Prague.
 He looks forward to challenges, on screen, stage and life.
 Which is why he's re-mounting his own theatre shows, and getting back to his first acting passion, is also organising Commedia dell'Arte workshops.